This is the following SEO technique that Google appears to be going after (or has gone after big style in the last couple of months).

 The thing about this content is that it is created at dirt cheap rates, with little or no thought.
 It’s then spun, which means the words are changed algorithmically by a piece of software.
 The content is then syndicated across a network of sites that the same person or organisation owns.

 Each of these new blogs then has a link pointing back to a page on a client site using specific anchor text, which then helps that link’s destination rank.

 The thing is, Google is getting more thoughtful about how it deals with this.
 There is quite a bit of talk in the SEO community about unnatural link warnings coming through to people’s webmaster tools accounts.
 I’ve written on it myself – it’s recently featured on SEOMoz.

 How to tell if you’re looking at a blog network site?

-- Basic template – in all likelihood no effort will have gone into making these sites appear good, they are all very basic, usually just a date archive, limited navigation
+- Basic template – in all likelihood, no effort will have gone into making these sites appear good.
+They are all fundamental, usually just a date archive, limited navigation.

 - Pages and pages of seemingly unrelated content

-- The content doesn’t really add anything to the subject it’s about
+- The content doesn’t add anything to the subject; it’s about.

-- There are normally 1 – 3 links in the content back to the same page on a client’s website
+- There usually are 1 – 3 links in the content back to the same page on a client’s website.

-- They won’t have Google Analytics, Google Webmaster or Google Adsense added to them
+- They won’t have Google Analytics, Google Webmaster, or Google Adsense added.

 What is Google Doing About Blog Networks?

-Basically, as from March 2012 it looks as though the game is up – they seem to have figured out the general consistencies between different blog sites and what blog network sites look like.
+Basically, as of March 2012, it looks as though the game is up – they seem to have figured out the general consistencies between different blog sites and what blog network sites look like.